The History of Milk Caps, Menko, and POGs

 The milk covers game received criticism from parents due to the gambling mechanics involved.
 Teachers voiced concerns of the game causing distractions, arguments, and thefts.
 In 1994, games for cash and pornographic disks were reported at a Los Angeles middle school.
 By 1997, the game was banned by various schools in the US, Australia, Canada, Germany, Iceland, Sweden, and UK.

 Approximately ten billion collectible cardboard disks were sold worldwide from 1994–1998.
-The POG craze had faded by the end of the millennia, coinciding with the crash of the comic book and trading card industries.
+The POG craze had faded by the end of the millennium, coinciding with the crash of the comic book and trading card industries.

 In January 1999, Haleakala Dairy was sold to Meadow Gold Dairies, originally known as the Honolulu Dairyman's Association.
 In April 2020, Meadow Gold was purchased by Hawaii dairy farmer Bahman Sadeghi.
 The company continues to produce the POG tropical juice drink.